FrankCaglianone/TikTok-network-crawler/README.md

 - REST APIs: Utilizes POST requests to TikTok's API to gather data on user connections.
 - Concurrent Programming: For efficiency and speed.
 - OS Signaling: To ensure that data is saved upon succesfull or unsucesfull completion.
-- Simplified User Experience: By streamlining the input process and automating the parsing and data collection process.

 ## Outputs 📦